newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/daycare-site-requirements.md

 ### Local Site Requirements

-- **Certificate of Occupancy/Approval:** If you've completed site renovations, it's time to obtain a `Certificate of Occupancy or Approval|certificate-occupancy` from your local Building/Construction Department.
+- **Certificate of occupancy/approval:** If you've completed site renovations, it's time to obtain a \`Certificate of Occupancy or Approval|certificate-occupancy\` from your local Building/Construction Department.
-- **Fire Prevention Permits:** Talk to your Fire Department to make sure your space meets requirements, like working sprinklers, extinguishers, and signage
+- **Fire prevention permits:** Talk to your Fire Department to make sure your space meets requirements, like working sprinklers, extinguishers, and signage
-- **Signage:** Speak to your local Zoning Office and Building/Construction Department to make sure the signage you're proposing is permitted
+- **Signage:** Speak to your local zoning office and building/construction department to make sure the signage you're proposing is permitted
-- **Construction Permits:** Check with your local government's Building/Construction Department for any permit requirements prior to starting renovations.
+- **Construction permits:** Check with your local government's building/construction department for any permit requirements prior to starting renovations.
 Find out the requirements for a construction permit at your site

 > **Once completed, you will have:**
 >
-> - A Certificate of Occupancy and all applicable safety permits
+> - A certificate of occupancy and all applicable safety permits